Debtera: Official education and duties

+According to Christian tradition, Saint Yared is credited with the development of the liturgical chant system of the EOTC.

 Debteras are usually chosen from families of other debteras, and are trained from childhood as scribes (learning Geʽez) and as cantors.
 They are often taught traditional medicine and lay rites as well.
 While studying, they often live by begging, retailing, or practicing traditional medicine.
 The main purpose for their studies, however, is written and oral lore pertaining to religious functions, and the test for graduation is memorizing the psalter.
 Before services, they bathe and don white clothing, turbans, and a loose striped over-garment called a shamma.
 Debteras carry prayer sticks to the service, where they sing, dance, and play drums and sistra outside the church or the synagogue during religious services.

 Priests (Beta Israel equivalent Kahens) and debteras are two separate professions, though it is possible to pursue both roles.
 The Orthodox Tewahedo churches see the division between a priest and a debtera as following the model used by the ancient Israelites.